-The tradition of burning the yule log, goes back about 1000 years ago in Europe.
+The tradition of burning the yule log goes back about 1000 years ago in Europe.
 The tradition varied by culture and country, taking somewhat different forms in a similar theme.
-It's roots goes back to pagan European cultures who celebrated the winter Solstice and the feast of Yule.
+Its roots go back to pagan European cultures who celebrated the winter Solstice and the feast of Yule.
 In ancient Rome, the winter celebration was called The Feast of Saturnalia.
 During the Yule celebration, big bonfires (Yule Fires) were made.
 People danced around the Yule fire honoring their pagan gods of winter.

 Today, we talk about the Yule log.
 We even sing about it.
-But, few families really practice the traditions.
-The thought and practicality of keeping a charred log in your home for a year, has lost it's appeal.
+But, few families practice the traditions.
+Hundreds of years ago, everyone has a fireplace to cook and heat their homes.
+Nowadays, many people do not have a fireplace to carry on this ancient tradition.
+The thought and practicality of keeping a charred log in your home for a year, has also lost its appeal.

 Did You Know?
 The Christmas season is sometimes called “Yule Time”.

 Holiday Insights, where every day is a holiday, a bizarre or wacky day, an observance, or a special event.
 Join us in the daily calendar fun each and every day of the year.

 Did You Know?
 There are literally thousands of daily holidays, special events, and observances, more than one for every day of the year.
 Many of these holidays are new.
 People and organizations are creating new holidays regularly.
 Consequently, at Holiday Insights, we take great efforts to thoroughly research and document the details of each one, as completely and accurately as possible.